t-crest/rtems/readme.txt

-As an alternative to this manual installation process, the 'build.sh' script in the T-CREST misc repository automatically goes through all the steps required to instal RTEMS 4.10.2 for Patmos.
+As an alternative to this manual installation process, the 'build.sh' script in the T-CREST misc repository automatically goes through all the steps required to install RTEMS 4.10.2 for Patmos.
 To do so, run the script as follows:

 './build.sh rtems'

+Similarly, the 'build-rtems.sh' script contained in this repository also enables the automatic installation of both the patmos toolchain and rtems.
+To do so, clone this repo and then run the script as follows:

+'./build-rtems.sh -m -t -r'

+This will automatically create a 't-crest' folder with 3 subfolders:

+(a) 'patmos-misc' with the contents of the t-crest misc repo

+(b) 'build-rtems' with the installation of the patmos toolchain for rtems

+(c) 'rtems' with the 'rtems-src', 'rtems-build' and 'rtems-install' locations